-Physical Science Standards Key concepts include but are not limited to: 8.P1U2.1 Develop and use a model to demonstrate how that atoms and molecules can be combined or rearranged in chemical reactions to form new compounds with the total number of each type of atom conserved.
+Physical Science Standards Key concepts include but are not limited to: 8.P1U1.1 Develop and use a model to demonstrate how that atoms and molecules can be combined or rearranged in chemical reactions to form new compounds with the total number of each type of atom conserved.
 All materials, anywhere in the universe, living and non-living, are made of a very large numbers of basic 'building blocks' called atoms , of which there are about 100 different kinds.
 Substances made of only one kind of atom are called elements .
 Atoms of different elements can combine together to form a very large number of compounds .
-A chemical reaction Concepts introduced in 6.P1U1.1 , and 6.P1U2.3 involves a rearrangement of the atoms in the reacting substances to form new substances, while the total amount of matter remains the same.
-The 8.P1U3.2 properties of different materials can be explained in terms of the behavior of the atoms and groups of atoms of which they are made. ^{2 (p.
-20)} Develop solutions to problems based on chemical and physical properties of a substance.
-Crosscutting Concepts: Patterns; Cause and effect ; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Stability and change; Structure and function 4 8.P4U1.3 Construct an explanation on how energy can be transferred from one energy store to another.
-Energy can be stored by lifting an object higher above the ground.
+A chemical Vertical Alignment: 5.P1U1.1 , 6.P1U1.1 , 6.P1U1.3 reaction involves a rearrangement of the atoms in the reacting substances to form new substances, while the total amount of matter 8.P1U1.2 remains the same.
+The properties of different materials can be explained in terms of the behavior of the atoms and groups of atoms of which they Develop solutions to problems based on chemical and physical properties of a substance.
+Obtain and evaluate information regarding how scientists identify substances based on unique physical and chemical properties. are made. ^{2 (p.
+20)} Crosscutting Concepts: Patterns; Cause and effect ; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter ; Stability and change ; Structure and function 4 8.P4U1.3 Construct an explanation on how energy can be transferred from one energy store to another.
+Vertical Alignment: 4.P4U1.1, 5.P4U1.6 Energy can be stored by lifting an object higher above the ground.
 When it is released and falls, this energy is stored in its motion .
 When an object is heated it has more energy than when it is cold.
 An object at a higher temperature heats the surroundings or cooler objects in contact with it until they are all at the same temperature.
-How quickly this happens depends on the kind of material which is heated and on the materials 8.P4U1.4 between them (the extent to which they are thermal insulators or conductors).
-The chemicals in the cells of a battery store energy which is Evaluate how energy affects wave characteristics and interactions using mathematical models. released when the battery is connected so that an electric current flows, transferring energy to other components in the circuit and on to the environment.
-Energy can be transferred by radiation , as sound in air or light in air or a vacuum .
-Many processes and phenomena are described in Concepts taught in 7.E1U2.4 terms of energy exchanges , from the growth of plants to the weather.
-The transfer of energy in making things happen almost always results in
+How quickly this happens depends on the kind of material which is heated and on the materials between them (the outest to which they are thousand involves as 8.P4U1.4 between them (the extent to which they are thermal insulators or

-Commented [65]: Major re-wording of this standard.
+Commented [136]: Major re-wording of this standard.